1. How can I make my paper thicker or thinner? It’s always too thick!

-7. I’ve seen you iron right on your sheet to dry it on TV.
+6. I’ve seen Arnold iron right on his sheet to dry it in the video.
 Doesn’t that hurt the paper?

 With the POUR mold, your paper can be made thicker or thinner — easily.
 The following is a very easily used reference point: from any sheet, tear/cut a portion large enough to cover the top of your mold — recycle the portion and form a new sheet.
 It should be almost exactly as thick as the sheet from which a portion was recycled.
 Hence, if you want paper twice as thick, recycle a sheet portion twice as big — or half as thick, a portion half as big.
 With the size of the top of your mold as a reference, you can make paper almost exactly as thick/thin as you wish.
 For DIP molds, adding water to the vat will make sheets thinner.
 Adding drained-pulp will make sheets thicker.
 Changing sheet thickness for DIP molds is more cumbersome and considerably less exact than with POUR molds.
 For more information, see my book, Arnold Gummer’s Complete Guide To Easy Papermaking, Krause Publications, 1999, ISBN 0-87341-710-0, pp. 45, 46, 151.